datastaxdevs/workshop-ai-as-api/README.md

 ```
 python prepareDataset.py -v
 ```
+**Note**: this script is also available as an **interactive Jupyter notebook**.
+You can refrain from running the above an see below for how to run the notebook (that achieves the same effect).

 (the `-v` stands for "verbose": you will see some sample values and various objects being printed as the script progresses, which will